ccf-testing/www/content/doc/getting-started.md

 +++
-title = "Getting Started (title)" toc = false type = "docs" weight = 11
+title = "Getting Started"
+toc = false
+type = "docs"

-[menu.doc]
-weight = 2
+weight = 10
-parent = "setup"
 +++

-Follow the steps on the next pages to build the project on your system.
+This section contains instructions to build the project on your system.

+Go to the next page to start by installing required dependencies.